6 Things to Consider Before Opening a Credit Card

 Look for a Card with No Annual Fee

-There are so many credit cards available that you should not pay an annual fee in conjunction with your card.
+There are so many credit cards available that you should not pay an annual fee to use your credit card.
 Many cards try to offer you cash back or other rewards as long as you pay an annual fee with the card.
+But don't be fooled.
 There are rewards cards that do not charge an annual fee, so you should keep looking.

-- You can look online for a card without an annual fee and apply there.
+- Do your research and find a card without an annual fee.
 A good place to start would be with your current bank or credit union.
+You can also research online.

 Consider the Rewards Offered